LunarGamesMC/.github/profile/README.md

 ## Who We Are?

-We Are An International Minecraft: Bedrock Edition Server With Many MiniGames And Specially `SkyBlock`.
+We Are An International Minecraft: Bedrock Edition Server With Many MiniGames And Especially `SkyBlock`.

 ## What We Do?